mbuilov/gawk-windows/cmake/README.txt

   make
-  make test          # run all test cases ctest -N           # list all test cases but don't run them ctest -R BASIC     # run all test case belonging to group BASIC ctest -R MPFR      # run all test case belonging to group MPFR ctest -E SHLIB.filefunc # run all tests, except the SHLIB.filefunc test case Remember that running test cases is possible only after a native build.
+  make test          # run all test cases ctest -N           # list all test cases but don't run them ctest -R BASIC     # run all test cases belonging to group BASIC ctest -R MPFR      # run all test cases belonging to group MPFR ctest -E SHLIB.filefunc # run all tests, except the SHLIB.filefunc test case Remember that running test cases is possible only after a native build.